 And if you find yourself spending a lot of time talking on the phone for work, get a hands-free headset.
-This will not only be more comfortable compared to holding a handset to your ear all day, but it will also come handy if you like multitasking like typing on your computer while talking over the phone.
+This will not only be more comfortable compared to holding a handset to your ear all day, but it will also come in handy if you like multitasking, like typing on your computer while talking over the phone.

 Manage Your Team

 As a leader, remotely managing a team could be a completely new experience.
 However, it does not have to be a problematic one.

 Track your staff and check to ensure they have all the necessary tools and infrastructure to carry out their tasks.

 Schedule virtual meetings with your employees to make sure they don’t feel disconnected.
 Be sure to encourage collaborations to drive the team’s performance.